kestavoke/cib-digital-tech-ui/README.md

 6. To view the test execution report kindly lookup index.html in the following directory: target/site/reports

-NOTE: The table does not allow adding a new user including add it manually
+NOTE: Kindly know that the user list table does not allow saving a new user record.
+I even tried to manually insert a new record to verify whether my code has bug but it does not allow manual insert either.